Consignment of experimental Ebola drug arrives in Liberia

 Information Minister Lewis Brown told Reuters the drug merely offered a "glimmer of hope" and its use was little more than a gamble.

-Even so, the clamour for it is strong given that the contagious hemorrhagic disease is killing more than half of its victims and there is no known cure or vaccine.
+Even so, the clamor for it is strong given that the contagious hemorrhagic disease is killing more than half of its victims and there is no known cure or vaccine.

 "I welcome it.
 It is very good.
 Our nurses are dying.
 If you bring them the medication it will make them stronger to fight Ebola," said stationery seller James Liburd, in Monrovia.